Repair Hardwood Floors – Squeaks & Wood Stains

 Maple floors in Ana and Leo’s apartment

-Even if your hardwood floor isn’t damaged, giving it a sand and refinishing it will make it feel like new.
-It’s a good idea to do this every 15 to 20 years, according to Tom.
+Even if your hardwood floor isn’t damaged, sanding and refinishing it will make it feel like new.
+This wood floor care strategy should be done every 15 to 20 years, according to Tom.
 That interval will be determined by the quality of your finish and how much traffic the floor gets.
 For example, your home entrance would wear faster than an upstairs area.

 Restained maple flooring in Lauren’s studio apartment

-The average cost of installing a new hardwood floor including the subfloor is $4,000 for 200 square feet, according to Fixr.
+When calculating your costs to replace hardwood floors, consider both installation and material costs.
+The average cost of replacing hardwood floors (including the subfloor) is $4,000 for 200 square feet, according to Fixr.
 That price will move up or down depending on the area you want to cover.
 It will also depend on if the contractor will have to work around unusual room shapes.
-Material cost is another factor.
-Pine can cost $1 to $3 a square foot.
+The materials needed to replace hardwood floors will have the biggest impact on your overall budget.
+For example, pine can cost $1 to $3 a square foot.
 At the other end of the scale, walnut costs $6 to $9 a square foot, according to Fixr.
 Add to that a subfloor, which is between $8 and $16 a square foot.
 Labor can range from $8 to $12 a square foot, depending on the difficulty of the install.

 Wood floors look great in any space—and with the right care and maintenance—just get better looking over time.
 Check out 5 Sweeten homes with classic wide-plank flooring.